 Understand the Customer

-When a customer contacts a home improvement contractor, something has already gone wrong—a leaky roof, rotten siding, broken windows, hail-damaged gutters or any number of problems.
+When a customer contacts a home improvement contractor, something has already gone wrong—a leaky roof, rotten siding, broken windows, hail-damaged gutter systems or any number of problems.
 Unlike customers who buy products and expect them to work properly, customers hiring contractors want what they already have to be fixed or replaced.
 Contractors enter transactions with customers who never wanted to contact them in the first place.

 Customers searching for contractors are stressed out.
 Their daily lives have been temporarily upended, and they’re looking for someone to help get their lives back on track as painlessly as possible.
 This is where contractors will want to focus if they are to avoid customer service issues.